railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

    LIN40         0.25      m
    ============  ========  ===============

-.. table:: Bill of Materials for 1 PANA100 Unit
+.. table:: Bill of Materials for 1 RPAN100 Unit

    ============  ========  ===============
    Product Code  Quantity  Unit of Measure
    ============  ========  ===============
-   BOIS002       0.25      m2
+   WOOD002       0.25      m2
    ============  ========  ===============

-.. table:: Bill of Materials for 1 PANLAT Unit
+.. table:: Bill of Materials for 1 SIDEPAN Unit

    ============  ========  ===============
    Product Code  Quantity  Unit of Measure
    ============  ========  ===============
-   BOIS002       0.083     m2
+   WOOD002       0.083     m2
    ============  ========  ===============

 The bills of materials are then used by the software to calculate the raw material needs based on the